Minimal Session Types for the $\pi$-calculus (Extended Version): Introduction

 The minimality result based on \msts in~\cite{APV19} was proven for \HO, a \emph{higher-order} process calculus in which values are abstractions (functions from names to processes). \HO does not include name passing nor process recursion, but it can encode them precisely~\cite{DBLP:conf/esop/KouzapasPY16,DBLP:journals/iandc/KouzapasPY19}.
-An important question left open in~\cite{APV19} is whether the minimality result holds directly for the session $\pi$-calculus (dubbed \sessp in the following), the paradigmatic calculus of concurrency in which values are names and for which session types have been more widely studied from foundational and practical perspectives.
+An important question left open in~\cite{APV19} is whether the minimality result holds for a \emph{first-order} session $\pi$-calculus, i.e., a language in which values are names.
+This is a relevant question, as session types have been more widely studied in the first-order setting, from foundational and practical angles.
+Unlike \HO, the session $\pi$-calculus we consider, dubbed \sessp in the following, natively supports recursion and recursive types.